 Alice is interested in epidemiology and pandemic preparedness.
 Photo/Credit: Alice Fletcher-Etherington

-Alice from the United Kingdom is a PhD Student at the University of Cambridge, UK.
+Alice is a PhD Student at the University of Cambridge, UK.

 This interview is part of a series of the “Women in Research” blog that features young female scientists participating in the 70th Lindau Nobel Laureate Meeting to increase the visibility of women in research (find more information on Facebook and Twitter).

 She is interested in how viruses interact with host cell intrinsic immune responses.
 For her PhD, she has been studying how a virus called human cytomegalovirus evades cell death, keeping the cell alive long enough to allow the virus to replicate.
 More recently she has been applying the mass spectrometry techniques she uses in her PhD to study COVID-19 pathogenesis.